RoboPhred/autoccultist/readme.md

 ### Impulse (`goals[].impulses`)

-An impulse is a set of conditions on which to activate a situation and perform a situation solution.
+An impulse is a set of conditions which, when satisfied, cause the automation to perform an action on a situation / verb.
 An impulse targets a single situation, so multiple impulses can trigger at once.
 However, only one impulse may interact with a situation at a time.
-An impulse will activate a solution when its conditions are met, the situation is free, and no higher priority impulses want to use the same situation.
+An impulse will activate when its conditions are met, the situation is free, and no higher priority impulses want to use the same situation.

-Impulses have 3 priorities
+Impulses have 4 priorities

-- Critical - Things that need to be done in order to survive.
-These might get triggered if funds are low or the visions situation is ongoing.
+- critical - Things that need to be done in order to survive.
+These might get triggered if funds are low or despair triggers.
-- GoalOriented - Performing this impulse will bring us closer to our goal.
+- goal - Performing this impulse will bring us closer to our goal.
 Most impulses should be this priority.
+- normal - Tasks that should be performed, but are secondary to accomplishing the goal.
-- Maintenance - This impulse is to do basic ongoing tasks like make money or take care of a dead card.
+- maintenance - This impulse is to do basic ongoing tasks like make money or take care of a dead card.
 It can be deferred if a goal oriented task is pending.

 ### Operation (`goals[].impulses[].operation`)